DISEASES / COLON CANCER

 When should you be screened for colon cancer?

-It is recommended that people 50 years old or African Americans at the age of 45, undergo colon cancer screening.
-Patients with a family history of colon polyps or colon cancer should be screened at age 40, or 10 years younger than the afflicted relative should also be screened.
-Lastly, if there is established as well as suspected genetic syndromes, they may then need unique as well as more intensive screening protocols at an earlier age.
+So, it is recommended that people 50 years old or African Americans at the age of 45, undergo colon cancer screening.
+Therefore, patients with a family history of colon polyps as well as colon cancer should be screened at age 40.
+In addition, patients who are 10 years younger than the afflicted relative should also be screened.
+Lastly, if there is established as well as suspected genetic syndromes, they may then need unique as well as more intensive screening protocols.
+Finally, this should happen at an earlier age.

 What screening options are available?

-A variety of screening options are available but colonoscopy remains the gold-standard screening modality for not only the diagnosis but also the treatment of colon polyps and cancer.
-Other tests include fecal DNA tests.
-This is in addition to blood DNA tests and virtual CT colonography.
+A variety of screening options are available.
+However, colonoscopy then remains the gold-standard screening modality.
+In addition, this is the diagnosis as well as the treatment of colon polyps.
+In addition, this includes cancer.
+Finally, other tests include fecal DNA tests.
+This is in addition to blood DNA tests as well as virtual CT colonography.

-It is important to understand that polyps generally do NOT cause symptoms alerting you of their presence.
-Very large colon polyps and cancer can manifest with symptoms of unintentional weight loss, change in bowel habits including constipation as well as diarrhea.
-Also this includes occult or even overt bleeding with anemia and abdominal pain.
+Firstly, it is important to understand that polyps generally do NOT cause symptoms alerting you of their presence.
+Consequently, very large colon polyps as well as cancer can manifest with symptoms of unintentional weight loss.
+In addition, this includes change in bowel habits including constipation as well as diarrhea.
+Also this includes occult or even overt bleeding with anemia as well as abdominal pain.

 In addition to a healthy diet and exercise plan, eliminating risk factors, supplementing your diet with fruits and fibers can decrease one’s risk.
-In addition this includes foods with high anti-oxidant content (selenium, folate, carotene, vitamin C, vitamin E, vitamin D) have been shown to decrease one’s risk of developing colon polyps and subsequent cancer.
-The removal of colon polyps during colonoscopy remains the most effective way to decrease your risk of colon cancer.
+In addition this includes foods with high anti-oxidant content.
+Consequently, these have been shown to decrease one’s risk of developing colon polyps as well as subsequent cancer.
+Lastly, the removal of colon polyps during colonoscopy remains the most effective way to decrease your risk of colon cancer.

-During a colonoscopy, colon polyps are removed using a variety of endoscopic techniques.
-Gastroenterologists are able to biopsy polyps and remove them as they are in the colon.
-If colon cancer is diagnosed, various treatment options are available.
+Finally, during a colonoscopy, colon polyps are removed using a variety of endoscopic techniques.
+In addition, gastroenterologists are able to biopsy polyps as well as remove them as they are in the colon.
+Consequently, if colon cancer is diagnosed, various treatment options are available.
 Lastly, these include surgery, chemotherapy as well as radiation.
 Furthermore, this depends on the stage.